 They work at night.
 They will work while you sleep.
 But you will not have bounding energy after one night of taking them.

 People are quick to call it quits when it comes to herbs and supplements, often expecting results in a matter of days.
-Adaptogenic herbs work by naturally stimulating your body’s own mechanisms to realign you in health.
+Adrenal herbs work by naturally stimulating your body’s own mechanisms to realign you in health.
 That business takes time!

 Don’t approach an herb with the same expectations as a pharmaceutical, which is designed to strong arm your body into submission, not work with it.